so-bit/react-chat-app/README.md

-##Link of project
+# Link of project

 **Click the link to actually use the chat app in send messages in real-time.
+Autheticate with your gmail account.
 Share with your friends.**
 [React-Chat-App](https://react-chat-app-3c139.web.app/).

 ![image](https://github.com/so-bit/react-chat-app/assets/65305015/8210a550-ffb4-4fc7-a358-0bde745e6d8c)